 I've demonstrated robotics to more than 10,000 students, and spoken with more than 8500 educators about robotics, so I have a pretty good handle on the full breadth of robotics education, and here's what I see:

 The majority of high schools don't offer any robotics programs, and the ones that do offer robotics are typically offering robotics as a club.
 Enrollment is historically less than 2% of the overall student population, with 95% of those students being boys.
 This takes into account all existing robotics platforms that are used in high schools.
-Within Middle Schools and Junior High Schools, that number will increase but it's still rarely above 10%.
+Within Middle Schools and Junior High Schools, enrollment will typically be higher, but it's still rarely above 15%.

 But it doesn't need to be a crisis.
 It simply requires us to address the situation head on, and to change how we are educating our students.